jeeb/mpc-be/docs/Readme.txt

 MPC-BE is a free and open source audio and video player for Windows.
-MPC-BE is based on the original Guliverkli project and contains additional features and bug fixes.
+MPC-BE is based on the original Guliverkli project and "Media Player Classic Home Cinema" project, contains additional features and bug fixes.

 Main Features: